davpoolechem/JuliaChem.jl/README.md

 If you are simply interested in using JuliaChem.jl for your calculations, you can build JuliaChem.jl as follows.

-1. Install the dependencies.
-There are four external dependencies upon which JuliaChem.jl relies:

-  - Eigen
-  - Boost
-  - LibInt
-  - libcxxwrap-julia
+1. Install the Libint integral computation library.
+JuliaChem.jl uses Libint as a backend for computing electron repulsion integrals.

 2. Define the following environmental variables:

-  - EIGEN_ROOT=/path/to/eigen/directory
-  - BOOST_ROOT=/path/to/boost/directory
   - LIBINT_ROOT=/path/to/libint/directory
-  - JLCXX_ROOT=/path/to/libcxxwrap-julia/directory

 3. Install JuliaChem.jl: